infinitered/ignite-cookbook/docs/recipes/MaestroSetup.md

 assertVisible - This assertion checks to see if the text we pass in is visible on the screen. tapOn - This action taps on the specified element.
 In our case, we're tapping on the text we pass in.

-To run our flow we can `cd` into our `maestro` folder and simply run the following command:
+To run our flow we can `cd` into our `.maestro` folder and simply run the following command:

 ```bash
     maestro test Login.yaml